dixcome/GooglePlayStoreApps/README.md

 The listed parameters are used for analysis: rating, installs number, size, content rating, reviews, type, price.

-The first part of analysis is currently available.
-It includes: introduction, data description, reseach questions and preparation stages.
+The finished analysis is currently available.
+It includes: introduction, data description, reseach questions, preparation stages, data analysis and conclusion
-The main tools used are Pandas and Numpy.
+The main tools used are Pandas,Numpy, Seaborn and Matplotlyb modules.
+The results might be helpful in developing a successful application.